doubleirish/OSCON_2015/README.md

 In this three-hour Cassandra tutorial, well explore all the basics youll need to become best buds with this radically scalable, always-on, and increasingly popular database solution.

+> Conor - brief overview of Casandra Architecture and then a lab [lab instrctions here](https://gist.github.com/msabramo/ffc71fa23c76538c22be/) and  [link to virtual box vm  used in the lab  ](https://drive.google.com/a/datastax.com/file/d/0B4OC-YC_YFRxclpZbTJxdmJ6NEU/view?usp=sharing) second half covers data modeling and integrtion with spark

   * 01:04:23 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Becoming friends with Cassandra - Dani Traphagen (DataStax) and Jon Haddad (DataStax) - Part 2

 In this three-hour Cassandra tutorial, well explore all the basics youll need to become best buds with this radically scalable, always-on, and increasingly popular database solution.

+> Conor - Running Spark on top of cassandra . spark lab instrcutions  are on the vm under the spark-training directory

   * 00:49:03 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)